zulip/zulip/templates/zerver/help/import-from-hipchat.md

 This tool has been used to import HipChat teams with thousands of members, thousands of streams and millions of messages.
-If you're planning on doing an import much larger than that, or run into performance issues when importing, email us at support@zulipchat.com for help.
+If you're planning on doing an import much larger than that, or run into performance issues when importing, [contact us](/help/contact-support).

 **Note:** You can only import a HipChat or Stride group as a new Zulip organization.
 In particular, you cannot use this tool to import data